- やさしい日本語

 Keep the workplace tidy.

 There is no right answer.
-To make it easier for foreigners to understand, here are some ways to give instructions:
+For example, there are the following instructions to make it easier for foreigners to understand.

 Now (when will it be done)